sabilmakbar/sea_wiki/README.md

 ### To read the datasets directly ###
 Plase refer to the HF Repo on [SEA Wiki HF](https://huggingface.co/datasets/sabilmakbar/sea_wiki) to see ```load_datasets``` implementation of ready-to-use data

+### How does the data looks like ###
+You can check on several folders in this repo to check the data by yourself.
+More complete data can be found on corresponding HF Repo mentioned previously.

 ### To replicate the whole dataset generation process ###
 1. Set-up a new Python/Conda Environment (recommended Python version: 3.9.6 to 3.9.18 or 3.10.0 to 3.10.13) and install the requirements on ```requirements.txt``` use this codebase via ```pip install -r requirements.txt```.